 As voter referendums quickly approach in the Old Dominion, where exactly is the Virginia casino opposition?

-Earlier this year, the Virginia General Assembly cleared the path for casino gambling in five VA cities.
+Earlier this year, the Virginia General Assembly cleared the path for Virginia casinos in five cities.

 Four of those cities – Bristol, Danville, Norfolk and Portsmouth – will determine their casino fate during the general election on Nov.
 3. Richmond residents will have their say with its voter referendum in 2021.